YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZMESSAGE() provides a tool for examining the message and/or mnemonic associated with a particular message code as reported in $ZSTATUS.

-The `$ZSTATUS <./isv.html#zstatus>`_ Intrinsic Special Variable holds the message code and the message of the last non-Direct Mode YottaDB error.
+The :ref:`zstatus-isv` Intrinsic Special Variable holds the message code and the message of the last non-Direct Mode YottaDB error.

 ++++++++++++++++++++++++
 Examples of $ZMESSAGE()